anders-biostat/rlc_tutorial/citeseq_example/text.md

 )
 ```

-Have a look [here](LINK_MISSING) for the final code, if you are unsure how this fits in.
+Have a look below for the final code, if you are unsure how this fits in.

 Play a bit with the app.
 Now you can easily find out for any gene with high variability whether it is
 expressed throughout, or whether is is specific to one of the clusters visible in the t-SNE embedding.